 Permission to be a visiting student is granted only on a semester basis.
 A student who visits during a fall semester or during a summer term may submit a written request to renew his or her visiting status for an additional semester (subject, of course, to permission from the visitor's home law school).
 A student seeking to continue visiting status need not repeat the entire application process.

-For the fall or spring semester, visiting students must carry a full course load of 8-12 credits (for part-time study) or 13-17 credits (full-time study).
+For the fall or spring semester, visiting students must carry a full course load of 8-12 credits (for part-time study) or 12-16 credits (for full-time study).
 Summer visits do not carry the same requirements.

 Our visiting application, along with detailed instructions, is available through LSAC.